Precision Tests and Fine Tuning in Twin Higgs Models: Higgs Effective Potential

 The plot of Figure \ref{fig:deltamHIR} illustrates one of the characteristic features of TH models: the IR contribution to the Higgs mass largely accounts for its experimental value and is completely predicted by the theory in terms of the low-energy particle content (SM plus Twin states).
-In particular, choosing as a benchmark value for the cut-off $m*=5~\text{TeV}$, we find that the SM contribution accounts for 47\% of the experimental value, whereas the Twin light tops contribute 27\%, so that 74\% of the Higgs mass is due only to the IR degrees of freedom.
+In particular, considering the aforementioned input value and choosing as a benchmark values $m_{*}=5~\text{TeV}$ and $\xi=0.1$, we find that the contributions of the SM and Twin light degrees of freedom account for around 50\% and 40\% of the Higgs mass squared, respectively, so that almost the entire experimental value of the Higgs mass can be due only to the IR degrees of freedom.
 Threshold effects arising at the UV matching scale, on the other hand, are model dependent but give a sub-leading correction.
 An accurate prediction of the Higgs mass and an assessment of the plausibility of the model thus requires a precise determination of its IR contribution.
-Indeed the difference between the IR contribution of Figure \ref{fig:deltamHIR} and the measured value $m_h=125$ GeV must be accounted for by the UV threshold contribution in Eq.~\eqref{eq:deltamHUV}; for our previous benchmark choice of $m_*$, 26\% of the Higgs mass is generated from the UV physics.
+Indeed the difference between the IR contribution of Figure \ref{fig:deltamHIR} and the measured value $m_h=125$ GeV must be accounted for by the UV threshold contribution in Eq.~\eqref{eq:deltamHUV}; for our previous benchmark choice of $m_*$, about 12\% of the Higgs mass should be generated by the UV physics.
 This translates into a generic constraint on the size of $y_L$, a parameter upon which electroweak precision observables (EWPO) crucially depend, thus creating a non-trivial correlation between the Higgs mass, EWPO and naturalness.

-Even though our discussion was here based on a NLO computation of the Higgs potential, in our numerical analysis presented in Section \ref{sec:results} we use the NNLO computation of Ref.~\cite{Greco:2016zaz}.